2023-24 Catalog

 • Students will be notified via their Atlas email account of the approval or denial of the exemption.

-• A staff member will reach out to students via their Atlas email to offer additional academic support and student success resources.
+• A staff member will reach out to students via their Atlas email account to offer on-campus support and student success resources.

-If a student no longer qualifies for the Homeless Exemption, he or she is required to meet the Florida Residency for Tuition Purposes reclassification criteria for in-state tuition.
+• If a student no longer qualifies for the Students Experiencing Homeless Exemption, he or she is required to meet the Florida Residency for Tuition Purposes reclassification criteria for in-state tuition.
 This criteria can be found at https://catalog.valenciacollege.edu/admissions/floridaresidency/.

 • Students will be notified via their Atlas email account of the approval or denial of the exemption.

-• A staff member will reach out to students via their Atlas email address to offer additional academic support and student success resources.
+• A staff member will reach out to students via their Atlas email account to offer on-campus support and student success resources.

-• After the initial verification and processing of documentation, students do not need to submit documentation for subsequent academic terms.
-The exemption will remain in place until the student reaches 28 years of age.
-Note: If a student’s 28th birthday falls prior to the first day of the term, the exemption is no longer valid.
+• The exemption remains valid until the student reaches 28 years of age.
+If a student’s 28th birthday falls prior to the first day of the term, the exemption is no longer valid.

 Space Available Waivers